Infarcactus/Balatro-Custom-Sound-Player/README.md

 The name of every sound file will be the sound_code (without the extension) so for example TEST.ogg its sound_code is TEST (it's case sensitive)

 ### Custom_Play_Sound(sound_code,stop_previous_instance, volume, pitch)
-This is the main player of custom_sound everytime something plays a custom sound it foes here.
+This is the main player of custom_sound everytime something plays a custom sound it calls this function.
 Arguments :
   - sound_code : the sound_code from the sound file you wanna play
   - stop_previous_instace : set to true by default, if you wanna play a sound and it's already playing should we stop it to play the new one